-The data uploaded is reduction result of video data, the research subjects are unidentifiable.
-The reduction data includes but is not limit to e-scooter rider's riding behavior, interactions with other objects or road users, helmet usage, speed, and dangerous maneuvers.
-The reduction was done in a similar fashion to another project using the same video data set.
+The data uploaded are the reduction result of video data, and the research subjects are unidentifiable.
+The reduction data include but are not limit to e-scooter riders' riding behavior, interactions with other objects or road users, helmet usage, speed, and dangerous maneuvers.
+The reduction was done in a similar fashion to another project using the same video dataset.